Tailwind Components & UI Elements

 Tailwind Components are pre-designed UI elements created with Tailwind CSS.
 They save developers from having to code common features from scratch each time.
 These components include essential parts of a website, such as buttons, forms, and navigation bars, making it easier to build landing pages or admin panels quickly and efficiently.

-3. Can I customize Tailwind Components to fit my design system?
+3. Can I customize Tailwind CSS components?